Small Fiber Neuropathy Symptoms in Lyme Disease

 What are the most common Lyme neuropathy symptoms?

-Burning pain, tingling, numbness, electric sensations, and hypersensitivity are commonly reported.
+Common Lyme neuropathy symptoms include burning pain, tingling, numbness, electric sensations, buzzing sensations, and hypersensitivity to touch.

 Dr. Daniel Cameron, MD, MPH